modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 # Making Custom Products

 Commerce provides commonly used fields out the of box for products, however, chances are you will want to add more fields to suit how you manage products on your store.
 Due to its extendable nature, Commerce makes it a breeze to create custom products and custom product type fields to get you set your custom products set up in no time!

 In this guide we are going to make a simple custom product called Doodles that adds a shirt size select field and shirt color text field to the product form.
 You can see the [completed module on github](https://github.com/modmore/Commerce_DoodleProduct/).

 Before making custom products it helps to have a basic idea of how MODX extras are made.
 The concepts of making a Commerce module and a MODX extra are very similar.

 ## Setup

-The easiest way to get started with any module is to clone the module skeleton through composer.
+The easiest way to get started with any module is to [clone the module skeleton through composer](https://github.com/modmore/Commerce_NPBProduct).
 Composer will automatically set up your workspace for making your custom product.
 If you do not already have composer, [read the introduction here](https://getcomposer.org/doc/00-intro.md) for how to install it on your system.

 You will need to create a subdirectory with the name you want your custom product to be called.
 This name will be used for the file structure and default namespaces in your project.
-For this example, we are going to use "doodleproduct".
+For this example, we are going to use `doodleproduct`.
 Using composer, you will create the project using the package modmore/moduleskeleton and put it into your directory.

 ```
 composer create-project modmore/moduleskeleton doodleproduct
 ```

-After running composer create-project, you can navigate into your subdirectory to see 3 new folders: _bootstrap, _build, and core.
+After running composer create-project, you can navigate into your subdirectory to see 3 new folders: `_bootstrap`, `_build`, and `core`.
 These folders serve a few different purposes.

 - `_bootstrap`: contains a file, index.php, to get your workspace setup.
 It will register your module within Commerce, set up system settings (located inside `_build/data/settings.php`), and configure namespaces.
-- `_build`: contains two primary files: build.schema.php and build.transport.php.
-The build schema file parses your schema which can contain definitions to extend built in commerce objects (such as the product we are making) as well as making custom tables.
+- `_build`: contains two primary files: `build.schema.php` and `build.transport.php`.
+The build schema file parses your xPDO schema which can contain definitions to extend built-in commerce objects (such as the product we are making) as well as making custom tables.
 The build transport file is used when you are ready to build a transport package of your module.
-- `core/components/commerce_doodleproduct`: contains everything that makes the module work, such as src, model, and lexicons.
+- `core/components/commerce_doodleproduct`: contains everything that makes the module work, such as `src` (for source files), `model` (for your schema and model classes), and `lexicon`.
 This is where you will spend most of your time developing your module.

-You will need to transfer these folder into your MODX installation's root directory.
+You can symlink these directories into your MODX installation, or if you're familiar with building packages for MODX, you can copy the `config.core.php` file from your MODX installation to the root of the skeleton, and point MODX to your own directory with commerce_doodleproduct.core_path and commerce_doodleproduct.assets_url system settings.
+The bootstrap, which we'll run in a moment, will do that for you automatically.

 ### Package Details

 Once you run the build schema file later on in this guide, it will automatically generate the files to make your product.
 These files include package details, such as your name and email.
-This can be customized by editing the build schema file and replacing "Copyright 2018 by Your Name \<your@email.com\>" with your name and email address.
+This can be customized by editing the `_build/build.schema.php` file and replacing "Copyright 2018 by Your Name \<your@email.com\>" with your name and email address.

 ### Namespace